samstk/BaremetalRPI/README.md

 ## Credits
 Credits to bztsrc on Github for his C tutorials (https://github.com/bztsrc/raspi3-tutorial/blob/master/), which helped enormously for the initial setup (mainly start.S and link.ld).
 It is another helpful resource which is worth a look at.

+Also credits to PeterLemon for his assembly tutorials which also helped enormously: https://github.com/PeterLemon/RaspberryPi/blob/master

 ## Why C++ and not C
 Previously I have programmed a bare metal RPI image using C, however